jlmcgraw/GeoReferencePlates/README.md

 ![SFO VOR RWY 19L](https://raw.github.com/jlmcgraw/GeoReferencePlates/master/screenshots/SFO-VOR-RWY-19L.png)

-These instructions are based on using Ubuntu
+These instructions are based on using Ubuntu (or some other Debian variant)

 How to get this utility up and running: